YADengUU/Ridge_regression_cv/README.md

 + While our ridge_regression(X, y) has default list of lambdas exp(-8:6), it also enables users to provide a list of $\lambda$ to be tested and finally computes the coefficient estimates using the $\lambda$ which gives the smallest MSE across all folds.
 User may also specify an additional input for the proportion of data used for training (default is 80%, i.e., 0.8) by ridge_regression(X, y, lambdas, trainRatio).
 To include the two customized inputs, one can do ridge_regression(X, y, exp(-5,5), 0.75).

-+ In addition to the coefficient estimates $\beta$s, the outputs of ridge_regression has the MSE of the fitted model on test set as well as r^2 indicating the goodness of fit, and results from likelihood ratio test.
++ In addition to the coefficient estimates $\beta$ s, the outputs of ridge_regression has the MSE of the fitted model on test set as well as r^2 indicating the goodness of fit, and results from likelihood ratio test.
 One may check the p-value and significance by viewing the results of the likelihood ratio test.
 For example, by running
  [b,LRT_result,mse,r_sq] = ridge_regression(X,y)

 + user can view the coefficient estimates in b, the MSE and r^2 in mse and r_sq.
 LRT_results is a matrix with rows as [coefficient, reject_null, p_value, test_statistic] for each coefficient except the constant term.